1.4. Kafka Connect¶

 1.4.4.
 Connector Parcel Builder¶

-Currently in beta, our Parcel Builder is an easy way to convert your connectors to a parcel for easy distribution across your cluster.
+Our Parcel Builder is an easy way to convert your connectors to a parcel for easy distribution across your cluster.

 To use it, upload your connector’s JAR files, set a name and a version and press Build Parcel.
 If you choose to host your parcel in our server, please keep in my mind that it may be deleted anytime.
 In that case just re-build it.